AquaticInformatics/aquarius-field-data-framework/docs/Readme.md

 ## Change Log

 ### AQTS 2018.4
-- Changed format of ControlConditionActivity.ControlCondition from Enum to string.
-New string value contains identifier for control condition picklist item.
+- **Breaking change**: Changed the parameter type of ControlCondition.ControlCondition from the ConditionType Enum to ControlConditionPickList.
+See [PickList Data Type](https://github.com/AquaticInformatics/aquarius-field-data-framework/blob/master/docs/Readme.md#picklist-data-type) for more details about working with PickLists.

 ### AQTS 2018.3